Brain and spinal cord tumors are a common type of childhood cancer.

 The cause of most childhood brain and spinal cord tumors is unknown.

-The symptoms of childhood brain and spinal cord tumors are not the same in every child.
+The signs and symptoms of childhood brain and spinal cord tumors are not the same in every child.

 - Morning headache or headache that goes away after vomiting.